 Presented by Laura Gallo, Interfaith Facilitator, and Ellie Hummel, Chaplain and Coordinator, Concordia Multi-faith and Spirituality Centre (Sept 1) and Monica Boulos, Counsellor, Student Success Centre (Sept 21)

 Understand campus diversity and how to contribute in a positive and respectful way.

 Presented by John Forest, GradProSkills Success in Graduate School Workshop Leader

 Explore techniques for effective time management, particularly in the context of research projects.

 Presented by Dr. Amir Aghram, Associate Dean, School of Graduate Studies, and Raja Bhattacharya, Coordinator of the Student Advocacy Program

 Ensure you are aware of your rights and responsibilities in relation to the academic code.
 Identify key areas of concern and strategies for avoiding misunderstanding.

-Presented by Owen Moran, Health Promotion Specialist, Health Services
+Presented by Gaby Szabo (Sept 1) and Owen Moran (Sept 21), Health Promotion Specialists, Health Services

 Explore the connection between stress and your health, and learn a 5 step approach to managing your stress.